skapoor2024/swinunetr_deep_film_MSD/README.md

    ```
    file_path<tab>label
    ```
-   Note: If you don't have labels, you can repeat the same file_path after the tab space for each entry.

 ## Saving Results

 To save your prediction results, use the `save_result` function from `gg_tools.py`.
 Or you can use `model_test_save_predictions_final.py`.
-Here the loader will take _test2.txt files.
-These files dont have their ground truthsSo inside datasetname_test2.txt files, it should contain the names of the predicted files.
+Here the loader will take `_test2.txt` files.
+These files dont have their ground truths.
+So inside datasetname_test2.txt files, it should contain the names of the files to be predicted

 ## Notes